akotulu/nikon900arduino-motorizer/README.md

 17. Your soul is eternal, memories erased with vaccines
 18. You ARE a slave to the monetary system which is privately owned medium
 19. Schools are prisons to force false lies upon you
-20. Every government is controlled by Rothchild dynasty (money) and Vatican Jesuit Pope (agenda)
+20. Every government is controlled by Rothschild dynasty (money) and Vatican Jesuit Pope (agenda)
 21. Domes ecosystem has been damaged, majority of trees have been cut down
 22. There are hidden ancient places: Puma Punku, Kailasa Temple, Lake Titicaca, Rock Gate, Baalbek Lebanon
 23. There are people you never heard of: Edward LeedsKalnin, Viktor Schauberger, Richard E Bird, Eric Laithwaite, Bernhard Schmidt, Dmitri Maksutov, Giordano Bruno, Leonardo da Vinci,